 The prevalence of testosterone deficiency in the American male population is difficult to quantify.
 A review by Millar et al.4 searched MEDLINE and Embase databases from January 1966 to July 2014 for studies that compared clinical indication of low testosterone along with a measurement of serum testosterone in men.
 Among the 40 studies (N=37,565; age 43-82 years) that met the inclusion criteria, the prevalence of low testosterone, defined as the lower normal limit of the assay used, ranged from 2-77%.4 The authors commented on the discrepant testosterone thresholds used to define low testosterone as well as conflicting approaches to measuring testosterone: total testosterone was used in 29 studies, range 200-433 ng/dL; bioavailable testosterone was used in 9 studies, range 69.4-198.4 ng/dL; and free testosterone was used in 4 studies, range 4.6-7.0 ng/dL.

-Other population based studies have attempted to measure prevalence, but have not used standard methodology, which makes arriving at a definitive number of testosterone deficiency difficult.
+Other population-based studies have attempted to measure prevalence, but have not used standard methodology, which makes arriving at a definitive number of testosterone deficiency difficult.
 Across the prevalence literature, the cut-off values used to define low testosterone vary widely, heterogeneity exists in the populations studied, the forms of testosterone used to measure testosterone (total and/or free) are not consistent, and the assays utilized to measure testosterone differ.
 Given these inconsistences, prevalence of low testosterone has varied dramatically among studies, with statistics reporting 2 - 50%.5-8 A summary of findings from four large-scale contemporary prevalence studies can be found in Table 3 (See button below).

 Table 3: Prevalence of Testosterone Deficiency